autosit/autosit.github.io/_posts/2022-04-05-clustering_for_ltp.md

 The results of clustering can be used in the master thesis for developing long term trajectory prediction methods.
 To this end,

 * Gaussian process methods can further be explored and its utility towards collision avoidance can be investigated.
-* How can the clustered dataset over larger marine areas be exploited to make predictions for presence of multiple targets?
+* How can the clustered dataset over larger marine areas be exploited to make predictions and further, how can such algorithms be scaled for the presence of multiple targets?
-* Investigate the impact of prediction methods on the collision avoidance methods [(Johansen et al. 2016)].
-Support with the control algorithm for collision avoidance will be provided to the candidate.
+* Investigate the impact of prediction methods on the collision avoidance algorithm [(Johansen et al. 2016)].
+Support with the collision avoidance algorithm will be provided to the candidate.
 * Extensive simulation results and documentation.